freeCodeCamp/guide/src/pages/certifications/javascript-algorithms-and-data-structures/intermediate-algorithm-scripting/smallest-common-multiple/index.md

 An example would be the numbers `3` and `4`.
 The multiples of `3` are `3, 6, 9, 12, 15, 18, ...` and the multiples of `4` are `4, 8, 12, 16, 20, ...`.
 The first smallest number we run into in both lists is `12` so this is the smallest common multiple between `3` and `4`.

 This problem can be confusing because most people look for the smallest common multiple of just the two numbers but forget the keyword **range**.
-However, this means that if you are given `<a href='https://en.wikipedia.org/wiki/Least_common_multiple' target='_blank' rel='nofollow'>1,5]`, then you have to check for the smallest common multiple for all the numbers `[1,2,3,4,5]` that is evenly divisible by all of them.
+However, this means that if you are given `[1,5]`, then you have to check for the smallest common multiple for all the numbers `[1,2,3,4,5]` that is evenly divisible by all of them.

 #### Relevant Links

-*   [Least (Smallest) Common Multiple</a>
+*   <a href='https://en.wikipedia.org/wiki/Least_common_multiple' target='_blank' rel='nofollow'>Least (Smallest) Common Multiple</a>

 ## ![:speech_balloon:](https://forum.freecodecamp.com/images/emoji/emoji_one/speech_balloon.png?v=3 ":speech_balloon:") Hint: 1